owenpark8/cv_hand_controller/README.md

 python3 scripts/intrinsic_calibration.py --help
 ```

-The rest of the steps will assume you have saved the side view camera intrinsics in `side_camera_intrinsics.yaml` and the top view camera intrinsics in `top_camera_intrinsics.yaml`.
+The rest of the steps will assume you have saved the side view (camera 0) intrinsics in `calibration/side_camera_intrinsics.yaml` and the top view (camera 1) intrinsics in `calibration/top_camera_intrinsics.yaml`.

 ### Full stereo calibration